-A household usually consists of one or more persons, related or unrelated, who live together in the same house/homestead/compound, but not necessarily in the same dwelling unit and have the same or common catering or eating arrangement (cook and eat together), and are answerable to the same Head of household.
+Government: Consists of institutional units aiming to fulfilling their potential responsibilities and their role in the same house/homestead/compound, but not necessarily in the same dwelling unit and have the same or common catering or eating arrangement (cook and eat together), and are answerable to the same Head of household.
 It is important to remember that members who belong to the same household do not necessarily need to be related in blood or marriage.